 Now, 15 years later, I was interested in which definitions are being used and which have faded into obscurity.
 In 2004 it seemed that every author proffered their own definition of social capital, however this has been widely criticised, and I was hopeful that in 2019 there would be an established definition being used in the literature.

 My method was simple: I randomly selected 100 peer-reviewed journal articles with social capital in the title that were published in 2019.
 I read the article to identify the definition or definitions of social capital that were used in the article and compiled a list.

 Although 100 articles are a very small sample of the thousands of articles on social capital published each year, the results are interesting.
 The definitions from a handful of authors seem to have emerged.
 These authors are Robert Putnam, Pierre Bourdieu, Nan Lin, Janine Nahapiet & Sumantra Ghoshal, and to a lesser extent James Coleman.
 Almost 70% of definitions used came from publications by these authors.

-Approximately 20% of definitions can from 18 different authors or collaborators, and the remaining 10% used their own definition (i.e. did not cite any author or publication for the definition).
+Approximately 20% of definitions came from 18 different authors or collaborators, and the remaining 10% used their own definition (i.e. did not cite any author or publication for the definition).

 The table below summarises these results.